Your #1 Ferry travel and route comparison guide. Currently in-depth guides and maps for 729 ferry routes in 66 countries.

 Map with crossings to Guernsey

-There is also a ferry from Guernsey to Jersey and the other way around connecting the Channel Islands to one another.
+This ferry from Guernsey to Jersey and the other way around connects the Channel Islands.

 Guernsey, like Jersey, is a popular vacation destination for French and British tourists.

-From Portsmouth, you'll be a lot longer on the ferry itself and you can choose to book a night trip.
-This trip takes you 7 hours on average to St. Peter Port in Guernsey.
+From Portsmouth, you'll be much longer on the ferry itself and can choose to book a night trip.
+On average, this trip takes you 7 hours to St. Peter Port in Guernsey.

 Check availability and compare prices